Our vision and values:

 - Provide a curriculum that develops the whole child and promotes pupil wellbeing to enable them to achieve independence, responsibility and resilience;

 - Ensure that teaching and learning meet the statutory requirements through the national curriculum and through planned Personal, Religious, Moral, Social and Sex Education.

-To deliver our aims in a more child friendly, succinct way we use four core values which are at the heart of everything we do at St Peter’s.
-We arrived at these four important words after much discussion with the adults and children involved in school.
-They help us form successful, positive relationships and guide us in the right attitudes to learning.
-They are in prominent display in all classrooms and are referred to frequently, in many different contexts.
+To deliver our aims in a child friendly, succinct way , our four key values which are at the heart of everything we do at St Peter’s.
+They help us form successful, positive relationships and promote a positive growth mindset.

 St. Peter’s seeks to promote British Values in and through all aspects of school life; and especially through the curriculum.

 - Good Citizenship & Respect for the Rule of Law

 - Individual Right to Liberty & Freedom of Speech